cypress-io/github-action/README.md

   # to its output values later
   id: cypress
   # Continue the build in case of an error, as we need to set the
-  # commit status in the next step, both in case of success and failure
+  # commit status in the next step, both in case of success or failure
   continue-on-error: true
   with:
     record: true